-- 11.1 At Orleans Primary School, teachers assess children's work in PE through observation and record progress made by children against the learning objectives for their lessons.
+- 11.1 At Orleans Primary School, teachers assess children's work in PE through observation and record progress made by children against the precise learning objectives for their lessons.
 At the end of a unit of work, teachers make a judgement against the National Curriculum statements and the Orleans Primary Skills and Knowledge progression document at Key Stage 1 and 2 and the Early Learning Goals for the Foundation Stage.
 Information is recorded and used to plan future work.
 These records also enable the teacher to make an annual report to parents.
 The class teacher passes this on to the next teacher at the end of each year. - 11.2 Teachers offer the children the opportunity to self-assess their own learning during and at the end of each unit of work.
 This ensures the children have a solid understanding of which skills that they have learnt throughout a unit of work.
-The children also often have the opportunity to peer assess, which shows to the teacher both their ability and understanding, and gives feedback to others. - 11.3 The PE coordinators keeps photographic evidence of children's work.
-This demonstrates the expected level of achievement in each area of activity in PE in each year of the school.
+The children also often have the opportunity to peer assess, which shows to the teacher both their ability and understanding, and gives feedback to others. - 11.3 The PE Leader has access to photographic evidence of children's work which are stored by individual class teachers.
+This demonstrates a varied level of achievement in PE across the school.